inspire-eu-validation/data-hy/hy-p-as/README.md

-# Conformance class: Application schema, Hydrography - Network (DRAFT)
+# Conformance class: Application schema, Hydrography - Physical Waters (DRAFT)

 Conformance class for the requirements associated with the application schema.